Subshifts with sparse traces: Corollaries

 \subsection{Irrational sparseness}

-Since Theorem~\ref{thm:Main} applies to any subshift, it in particular applies to binary subshifts that are coding some property of points in another system.
-We show one application of this observation, namely that in Theorem~\ref{thm:Main} it is enough to assume rowsparsity in any (possibly irrational) direction:
+Since Theorem~\ref{thm:Main} applies to any almost minimal subshift, it in particular applies to binary subshifts that are coding some property of points in another system.
+We show one application of this observation, namely that in Theorem~\ref{thm:Main} it is enough to assume sparseness in any (possibly irrational) direction.